All session details are subject to change.

 Breakout Session - Training for a Terminal That Doesn’t Exist Yet: Preparing Staff for Future-State Operations

-General Session 8 - Elevating Florida’s Global Gateways: Airports, Trade, and Economic Growth
+Closing Session - Elevating Florida’s Global Gateways: Airports, Trade, and Economic Growth

 Speakers: Secretary Jared Perdue, Florida Department of Transportation, Secretary Alex Kelly, Florida Department of Commerce, Matt Swanson, President, SelectFlorida, Nick Primrose, Chair, Gateway Council